RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

   cycles at 2x speed, then 4 cycles at 3x speed, thene 1 cycle at 5x speed, then 2 cycles at 1x
   speed, etc. Could be useful for dubstep wobbles.

+- There could be opcodes for offline pre-processing of the samples similar to Straightliner's Osc options in the "More" popup.
+This would require to create copies of the affected samples in memory because different regions may want to have different pre-processing effects to be applied.
+  We would then also need an infrastructure to address and identify the different modified copies.

 - param_mode (maybe find a better name): Switch the behavior of what happens when global, group and region all define values for the same opcode.
 The default mode specified by sfz is "override": group settings override global settings and region settings override global and/or group